openfl/OpenFLDevelopersGuide/working-with-bitmaps/compressing-bitmap-data.md

 # Compressing bitmap data {#compressing-bitmap-data}

-Flash Player 11.3 and later, AIR 3.3 and later
+OpenFL 11.3 and later, AIR 3.3 and later

 The flash.display.BitmapData.encode() method lets you natively compress bitmap data into one of the following image compression formats: